 The average water temperature experiences significant seasonal variation over the course of the year.

 The time of year with warmer water lasts for 4.0 months, from June 12 to October 10, with an average temperature above 76°F. The day of the year with the warmest water is August 25, with an average temperature of 81°F.

 The time of year with cooler water lasts for 3.4 months, from December 20 to April 2, with an average temperature below 61°F. The day of the year with the coolest water is February 4, with an average temperature of 56°F.

 Best Time of Year to Visit

 To characterize how pleasant the weather is in Meipu throughout the year, we compute two travel scores.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Meipu for hot-weather activities is from mid July to late September, with a peak score in the first week of September.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Meipu for hot-weather activities is from early July to late September, with a peak score in the last week of August.